-Public Service Enterprise Group Inc. (PEG)’s New Jersey utility proposed investing as much as $883 million to raise the state’s solar-power capacity by 32 percent.
+Public Service Enterprise Group Inc. (PEG:US)’s New Jersey utility proposed investing as much as $883 million to raise the state’s solar-power capacity by 32 percent.

 The spending, subject to approval by the New Jersey Board of Public Utilities, would fund solar projects capable of generating 233 megawatts, Governor Chris Christie and company chairman and Chief Executive Officer Ralph Izzo said today in a statement.